 5. Prepare Your Boat

-Before boating season begins, we recommend scheduling a Vessel Safety Check with your local U.S. Coast Guard Auxiliary or U.S. Power Squadrons.
-Every Vessel Safety Check is conducted free of charge.
+Before boating season begins, schedule a Vessel Safety Check with your local U.S. Coast Guard Auxiliary or U.S. Power Squadrons.
+Every Vessel Safety Check is free of charge.

 Read Next: Boat Trip Checklist